-12 Must Visit Places in Bangkok & Beyond!
-Bangkok was everything I thought it would be-a big city, bright lights, skyscrapers and stunning temples everywhere.
+Bangkok, Thailand was everything I thought it would be: a big city, bright lights, skyscrapers and stunning temples everywhere.
 Even as a city girl, having spent a large part of my childhood in NYC, Bangkok was colorful and stimulating.
 There are people and cars and activities everywhere!
-Based on this, if you are visiting Bangkok you may have a hard time narrowing down the things to see and do.
+Based on this, if you are visiting Bangkok you may have a hard time narrowing down the best sightseeing attractions.
 I have made that easy for you!
 I did my research prior and spent 3 amazing days in Bangkok.
 Here are my picks for 12 must visit places in Bangkok and Beyond! (get ready for a lot of pictures!)

-3) The Grand Palace: Since 1782 The Grand Palace has been the residence of Kings.
+Since 1782 The Grand Palace has been the residence of Kings and is a must on this list of things to do in Bangkok.
 However, the most recent King-King Bhumibol Adulyadej (Rama IX) did not reside in the palace.
 But, it was used for official events.
 The complex consists of the palace, temples, gardens and courtyards.
 It sits right on the Chao Phraya River.
 We visited Thailand during the mourning period of King Rama IX so besides the large number of tourists, there were mourners waiting on the palace grounds to pay their respects.
 I was honestly amazed by how many people they let on the property at one time.
 It was a mini stampede getting out of the complex!
 Lucky for us we had our My Odyssey tour guide showing us the major sites on the property.
 One of which is The Temple of the Emerald Buddha.

 FYI Temples: While in Bangkok, or Thailand in general, you will have unlimited choices of temples to visit.
 People asked me if “after you have seen 1 or 2 temples/Buddha haven’t you seen them all?”
 Honestly, I was starting to feel that way by the end of our temple tour day.
 My advice is to use a knowledgeable tour guide who can explain the different meanings of each temple and Buddha and therefore make it interesting.
 Our guide from My Odyssey Tours made our experience worthwhile.
 Be aware there is a dress code for visiting temples in Thailand.
 Wear long pants or long dresses/skirts and have your shoulders covered.
 You will also be expected to take off your shoes to enter the temple but you may wear socks.